 Children can be victims of domestic abuse.
-They may see, hear or experience the effects of abuse at home and / or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
+They may see, hear or experience the effects of abuse at home and / or suffer domestic abuse in their own intimate relationships.
 All of which can have a detrimental long-term impact on their health, well-being, development, and ability to learn.